openmeeg/openmeeg.github.io/_sources/tutorial.rst.txt

 This program assembles the different matrices to be used in later stages.
 It uses the head description (the geometrical model and the conductivities of the head see `sec.geom`_, and `sec.cond`_), the sources (see `sec.sources`_) and the sensors (see `sec.sensors`_) information.
-:opt:`Option` selects the type of matrice to assemble.
+:opt:`Option` selects the type of matrix to assemble.
 :input:`Parameters` depends on the specific option :opt:`Option`.

+.. note:: Abbreviated option names can be used, such as :opt:`-HM` or :opt:`-hm` instead of :opt:`-HeadMat`.

+We now detail the possible :opt:`options` (with their abbreviated versions given in parentheses), allowing to define various matrices to assemble.

 A typical command is:

 :command:`om_assemble` :opt:`-HeadMat` :input:`subject.geom` :input:`subject.cond` :output:`HeadMat.mat`

-.. note:: Abbreviated option names can be used, such as :opt:`-HM` or :opt:`-hm` instead of :opt:`-HeadMat`.
-.. note:: The symmetric format only stores the lower half of a matrix.

-We now detail the possible :opt:`Options` (with their abbreviated versions given in parentheses), allowing to define various matrices to assemble:
+In the above example, the :input:`Parameters` are the two file names: :input:`subject.geom` :input:`subject.cond`.
+More generally, the :input:`Parameters` include two such file names describing geometry and conductivity, plus additional :input:`Input`, describe below for each :opt:`Option`.

 General options for :command:`om_assemble`
 """"""""""""""""""""""""""""""""""""""""""

   - :opt:`--help` (:opt:`-h`): summarizes all possible options.

     Head modelling options for :command:`om_assemble`: produce matrices (called head matrices) linked to the propagation of electrical signals in the head.
-T

   - :opt:`-HeadMat` (:opt:`-HM`, :opt:`-hm`): :command:`om_assemble` computes the matrix called Head Matrix (a.k.a structure matrix) for the Symmetric BEM, linked to the electrical conduction within the head.
 The output matrix is symmetric.

+.. note:: The symmetric format only stores the lower half of a matrix.

 **Source modelling** options for :command:`om_assemble`: compute the source matrix for Symmetric BEM (right-hand side of the linear system).
 This matrix maps the representation of the sources to their associated electric potential in an infinite medium (:math:`v_{\Omega_1}`).
 Different options exist for the 2 types of source models: